HappyAreaBean/Pinger-PAPI-Expansion/README.md

 ---

+# Features
 Lets you ping a server through an IP or domain (with port), to check the online-status and to receive some information.
 The placeholders have a "warmup" time of around one or two minutes after installing the expansion.

-**Note:** These placeholders have a separate update-delay in the config.yml of PlaceholderAPI

-Replace `mycoolserver.com:25565` with your own server/IP.
+* MOTD Support
+* Dynamic online message
+* Boolean online

 ---

 # Placeholders List:
+**Note:** These placeholders have a separate update-delay in the config.yml of PlaceholderAPI Replace `mycoolserver.com:25565` with your own server/IP.
 ```
 %pinger_motd_mycoolserver.com:25565%
 %pinger_players_mycoolserver.com:25565%